Innovation: Sources of innovation

 Innovation may occur due to effort from a range of different agents, by chance, or as a result of a major system failure.
 According to Peter F. Drucker, the general sources of innovations are changes in industry structure, in market structure, in local and global demographics, in human perception, in the amount of available scientific knowledge, etc.

 In the simplest linear model of innovation the traditionally recognized source is manufacturer innovation.
-This is where an agent (person or business) innovates in order to sell the innovation.
-Specifically, R&D measurement is the commonly used input for innovation, in particular in the business sector, named Business Expenditure on R&D (BERD) that grew over the years on the expenses of the declining R&D invested by the public sector.
+This is where a person or business innovates in order to sell the innovation.

-Another source of innovation, only now becoming widely recognized, is end-user innovation.
-This is where an agent (person or company) develops an innovation for their own (personal or in-house) use because existing products do not meet their needs.
-MIT economist Eric von Hippel has identified end-user innovation as, by far, the most important and critical in his classic book on the subject, "The Sources of Innovation".
+Another source of innovation is end-user innovation.
+This is where a person or company develops an innovation for their own (personal or in-house) use because existing products do not meet their needs.
+MIT economist Eric von Hippel identified end-user innovation as the most important source in his classic book on the subject, "The Sources of Innovation".

 The robotics engineer Joseph F. Engelberger asserts that innovations require only three things: